-My argument is developed by analyzing several datasets.
-First is Dynamics of Collective Action in the United States, 1960-1995 (DCAUS), compiled from the New York Times (McAdam, McCarthy, Olzak, and Soule n.d.).
+Several data sets are used to develop the argument.
+First is Dynamics of Collective Action in the United States, 1960-1995 (DCAUS), compiled from the New York Times (McAdam et al. n.d.).
 This has been used in a score of articles.
-By contrast, the European Protest and Coercion Dataset (EPCD), spanning the years 1980-1995, is unduly neglected (Francisco n.d.).
+By contrast, the European Protest and Coercion Dataset (EPCD), spanning the years 1980 to 1995, is unduly neglected (Francisco n.d.).
 Unlike DCAUS, it is derived from multiple newspapers and newswires.
 The United Kingdom, as the most similar country to the United States, is selected for comparison.
-Both datasets encompass heterogeneous events, from prison riots to press conferences, from knee-capping to general strikes.
+Both data sets encompass heterogeneous events, from prison riots to press conferences, from kneecapping to general strikes.
 Lumping these together makes little sense.
-The two datasets also cover a different range of events; routine strikes are included in EPCD but excluded from DCAUS.
-Therefore I will focus on demonstrations, including marches, rallies, and vigils.
+These two data sets also cover a different range of events; routine strikes are included in EPCD but excluded from DCAUS.
+Therefore, I will focus on demonstrations, including marches, rallies, and vigils.
 In DCAUS, demonstrations contribute half the total number of participants; in EPCD for the United Kingdom, a third of the total.
-These datasets are usefully compared to a comprehensive catalog of demonstrations in Washington, D.C. in 1982 and 1991, compiled primarily from the records of three police forces (McCarthy, McPhail, and Smith 1996).
+These data sets are usefully compared to a comprehensive catalog of demonstrations in Washington, DC in 1982 and 1991, compiled primarily from the records of three police forces (McCarthy et al. 1996).
 Although the authors have not made the data available, published tabulations are valuable for revealing the mass of small events that never make the news.
 Strikes are particularly valuable for my purpose because they are less prone to underreporting and because their size is measured more accurately.
-The United Kingdom consistently tabulated the size distribution from 1950 to 1984.
-The United States recorded every strike from 1881 to 1893, which permits analysis of a subset of events in small cities and towns.
-The final dataset is Carter's catalog of black riots in the United States from 1964 to 1971 (Carter 1986: 220-21).
+The United Kingdom consistently tabulated the size distribution from 1950 to 1984.2 The United States recorded every strike from 1881 to 1893, which permits analysis of a subset of events in small cities and towns.
+The final data set is Carter's catalog of black riots in the United States from 1964 to 1971 (1986:220-21).
 This allows investigation of variation across cities, to complement the time series for strikes and demonstrations.